eather0056/MRI-BlueROV-Heavy-Setup/README.md

 ## Notes
 - Ensure that each time you modify a launch file or a Python file, you rebuild and source the workspace.
 - This guide assumes a working knowledge of ROS 2, Linux, and networking.
 Adjust IP addresses and parameters as needed for your specific setup.

+## Acknowledgments
+This instructions was developed by Prof. V. Hugle and with contributions from the robotics community at the University of Toulon.